What types of hawks can you find in Alaska?

 After doing some research, I was amazed at all the different hawk species in Alaska!
 These birds of prey come in all shapes and sizes, live in all sorts of habitats, and even eat widely different foods, from insects to reptiles to mammals.

-Below are the 6 types of hawks that live in Alaska!
+6 types of hawks in Alaska!

 - *RELATED: Watch the LIVE bird feeder and animal cameras in MY backyard* (You may get lucky and see a hawk hunting on my cams RIGHT NOW!)